-Budgeted cost: £2,900
+Budgeted cost: £2,750

 Activity Evidence that supports this approach Challenge number(s) addressed Subsidised Swimming lessons for children in Key Stage One.
 Increasing opportunities outside the classroom and supporting Cultural Capital.
 Developing life skills such as water safety.
 5 Subsidised School events outside of the classroom throughout the school year.
 Increasing opportunities outside the classroom and supporting Cultural Capital for all children and equal opportunities amongst groups of children.
-5 Play therapy for those children who have specific emotional needs.
-Supporting the needs of individual children who have difficulties regulating their emotions and accessing the learning in the classroom due to this dysregulation.
-2,3 Emotional wellbeing groups to run across the school and training a key member of staff to be an 'ELSA' Addressing the emotional needs of the children and developing their emotional literacy so that they are able to talk about their feelings.
+5 Zones of Regulation support group with targeted children.
+The Zones of Regulation is a social- emotional learning framework and curriculum developed over 15 years of research and practice.
+The framework and curriculum integrates research based theory and practices, and has demonstrated positive outcomes for learner.
+1,2 Emotional wellbeing groups to run across the school and training a key member of staff to be an 'ELSA' Addressing the emotional needs of the children and developing their emotional literacy so that they are able to talk about their feelings.
 Supporting the needs of families within the school community.
-2,3
+Findings of Balampanidou's research with children (2019) informed the development of a theory "The Uniqueness of the ELSA approach makes the difference in children's lives."
+1,2,3

-Total budgeted cost: £ 17,400
+Total budgeted cost: £ 14,750